Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Methodology

 referring $\tau_{v_i} \in [0,1]$ to the decay factor per time-step $\Delta t$, $\alpha_{v_i}$ to a scaling constant, and $u_i(t)$ to the synaptic input current:

 that is, multiplying the incoming spikes from the $j$-th input neuron $s_j(t)$, by the synaptic weights $w_{ij}$.
 Whenever the membrane potential $v_i(t)$, reaches a certain threshold $\theta_i$, a postsynaptic spike is triggered and $v_i(t)$ resets back to $0$.
 The output layer decodes the spikes back into a real value.
 It consists of a single non-spiking neuron with a scaled $\tanh()$ activation function.
-The neuron conducts a weighted sum of the so-called spike traces, $X_i(t)$, which is computed as:
+The neuron conducts a weighted sum of the so-called spike traces, $X_i(t)$, which acts as a low-pass filter with decay $\tau_{t_i} \in [0,1]$, and is computed as:

 being the definition of $\tau_{t_i}$ and $\alpha_{t_i}$ analogous to $\tau_{v_i}$ and $\alpha_{v_i}$.
 The resulting value is scaled within the control limits, $\pm u_{\max}$.
 Following this, the motor command, $u$, is given by: